wp-plugins/frontier-post/readme.txt

 4. Frontier My Posts Widget: Settings, My posts, Comments & comments excerpts (with different themes)

 == Changelog ==

+= 2.7.1 =
+* Tested with WP 4.0.1
+* Cleaned frontier_form.php, added switch for category display type
+* Changed HTML output to functions for multi and checkbox
+* Added category in shortcode ex:  [frontier-post frontier_cat_id=7]
+* Enabled support for capabilties can be managed from other plugin (User Role Editor)
+* Added widget New post from Category - The widget can be added to a category page, and will take the category from that page

+= 2.6.1 =
+* Removed .container (added in 2.6.0) from css as it might conflict

+= 2.6.0 =
+* Added option for categories as checkbox list
+* Fixed issue, Post status dropdown didnt show correct status.
+* Added function frontier_tax_list() to prepare support for taxonomies

+= 2.5.5 =
+* Fixed My Approvals Widget & My Posts Widget - Logical values (checkbox) did not save

+= 2.5.4 =
+* NEW option: Default post status
+* Option: Allow users to change status from Published - Fixed and works as designed
+* Corrected error where mce buttons didnt work for WP versions prior to WP 3.9

+= 2.5.1 =
+* tinyMCE editor buttons moved to separate plugin Frontier Buttons from Wordpress version 3.9
+* Dutch translation

 = 2.1.2 =
 * Support for Private posts